 Weather forecast is beautiful for the weekend of Whalefest.

-Among the highlights at Whalefest 2017 is the symposium with exciting presentations and documentaries related to ocean and marine life conservation presented at the Dali17/Museum of Monterey - Stanton Center, 5 Custom House Plaza, Monterey, California - Saturday & Sunday from 10:30 AM to 5 PM (free admission to the symposium).
+Among the highlights at Whalefest 2018 is the symposium with exciting presentations and documentaries related to ocean and marine life conservation presented at the Wharf Theatre - Old Fisherman's Wharf, Monterey, California - Saturday & Sunday from 10:00 AM to 5 PM (free admission to the symposium).

 Whalefest Symposium Schedule - Click here

 The two-day event will feature a wide array of fun and informative activities.
-New this year is "Dee" created by Save The Whales.
-Dee is a 43-foot life-size inflatable humpback whale.
+Back at Whalefest is: "Dee", a 43-foot life-size inflatable humpback whale.
 Children and adults can go inside and see the ribs, heart, lungs, baleen, stomach, and esophagus of this incredible creature.
 Click here for more activities and information.

 Monterey Bay is the Whale Watching Capital of the WorldTM so be sure to go whale watching this weekend as trips will be running during Whalefest for a fee.